rguske/rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/index.md

 -n harbor
 ```

 I monitored the deployment progress by watching (`watch`) the command `kubectl get deployment -n harbor` and I became sceptical because nothing happened for a long time.
-Checking the events of my deployment `kubectl get events -n harbor` was the next logical step and the following `Message` immediateley catched my attention:
+Checking the events of my deployment `kubectl get events -n harbor` was the next logical step and the following `Message` immediately catched my attention:

 {{< admonition failure "Message" true >}}
 forbidden: unable to validate against any pod security policy